 At Key Stage Two reading is extended and we are reviewing the way that we teach the skills of inference, deduction, prediction and evaluation.

-We are currently re-writing our Phonics Guide for Parents and Carers.
+There is a link to our Phonics Guide for Parents and Carers below.

 Please click on the link below to read our Phonics Long Term Plan so you can see when the children are learning the different sounds.